 SODUS — The Wayne County Office of the Sheriff reports the arrest of Jeffery L. Stevens, 33, of 6144 Boyd Road, Sodus, for animal abuse.

-Page 2 of 4 - Stevens was arrested Aug.
+Stevens was arrested Aug.
 28 after a report by the Sodus Town DCO Pat Allen and Wayne County Animal Abuse Investigator Tom Littlefield that Stevens’ dog had not been properly cared for.
 The dog was emanciated and flea-infested.

 Stevens was arrested for not providing proper sustenance for the animal.
 He will appear in Sodus Town Court at a later date to answer the charge.